colin-olito/SA-Hermaphrodites-wDemography/README.md

 6. Run `makeFigs.R` (up to L.108), which will read the simulation output files and generate the main figures in the paper and supplementary material.

-## Repostiory structure and contents
+## Repository structure and contents

-The directories/files in this repostiory needed to reproduce the results for this study are as follows:
+The directories/files in this repository needed to reproduce the results for this study are as follows:

 - **`R`**
 	- `functions-Figs.R`